eternaItree/eternaItree.github.io/_posts/2022-04-02-Fuzzing-Like-A-Caveman-6.md

 // Create a "legit" stat struct globally to pass to callees static void _setup_stat_struct(void) {
-    // Create a global stat struct for our file in case someone asks, this way
-    // when someone calls stat() or fstat() on our target, we can just return the
-    // slightly altered (new size) stat struct &skip the kernel, save syscalls int result = __xstat(0x1337, FUZZ_TARGET, &st);
+    int result = __xstat(0x1337, FUZZ_TARGET, &st);
     if (-1 == result) {
         printf("Error creating stat struct for '%s' during load\n", FUZZ_TARGET);